-There are many reasons someone may need a tooth extracted including excessive tooth decay, infection, or crowding.
+There are many reasons someone may need a tooth extracted, including excessive tooth decay, infection, or crowding.
 While our priority is always in salvaging viable teeth, we understand that tooth extractions are sometimes necessary.

-Our office strives to make the tooth extraction process as painless as possible.
-Patients who require a tooth extraction may be interested in our sedation dentistry options.
-Additionally, tooth extraction is typically performed using a local anesthetic or oral sedation, depending on the individual needs of the patient.
+Patients requiring tooth extraction may be interested in our sedation dentistry options.
+Tooth extraction is typically performed using a local anesthetic or oral sedation, depending on the individual needs of the patient.

 Dr. Huckin gently dislodges the tooth by detaching the ligament securing the tooth in your jaw bone.
 Then, he will expand the tooth socket by rocking the tooth back and forth until it is able to come out.
-Afterward, the empty socket will be cleaned out and packed with gauze to prevent infection and help the blood to clot.
+Afterward, the empty socket will be cleaned out and packed with gauze to prevent infection and help the blood clot.

 Immediately following the procedure, it is best that you: